Java-djr1-IntroI/Lab04TDNANucleotides/README.md

 Hopefully from this example, you can see how to use s.charAt (i) inside of a loop and check each character in the string.

-1. Research how to output the values to 2 decimal places.

 **To complete this assignment you must submit the following:**

 1.  **An electronic Solution of your program on GitHub**